Reading from Database

 Now that we have our data from the database, let's use it to create an ML.NET model.

-First thing, though, let's create an instance of the MLContext
+First thing, though, let's create an instance of the MLContext.

 var context = new MLContext();

-that ML.NET uses.
-In previous versions of ML.NET this used to be called ReadFromEnumerable
+We can use the LoadFromEnumerable helper method to load the IEnumerable data that we have into the IDataView that ML.NET uses.
+In previous versions of ML.NET this used to be called ReadFromEnumerable.

 var mlData = context.Data.LoadFromEnumerable(data);

-we can use that to split the data into a training set and test set.
-In previous versions of ML.NET this returned a tuple and it could be deconstructed into two variables (var (trainSet, testSet) = ...
+Now that we have the IDataView we can use that to split the data into a training set and test set.
+In previous versions of ML.NET this returned a tuple and it could be deconstructed into two variables (var (trainSet, testSet) = ...), but now it returns an object.

 var testTrainSplit = context.Regression.TrainTestSplit(mlData);

-feature, which denotes if the wine is red or white, as one hot encoded.
+With the data set up, we can create the pipeline.
+The two main things to do here is to set up the Type feature, which denotes if the wine is red or white, as one hot encoded.
 Then we concatenate each of the other features into a feature array.
-We'll use the FastTree
+We'll use the FastTree trainer and since our label column isn't named "Label", we set the labelColumnName parameter to the name of the label we want to predict, which is "Quality".

 var pipeline = context.Transforms.Categorical.OneHotEncoding("TypeOneHot", "Type")